Just Like Home

 Tyler and I got the full Scottish Breakfast.
 The kid loved the haggis.
 Cassie's breakfasts were primarily liquid.

-more centuries.
-The visitor's center was closed for the winter, but the grounds were open.
+open.
 The ladies stayed in the car while Tyler and I took a walk out to the battleground and admired the big Robert the Bruce statue.
 What we couldn't capture on film was how nearby the castle stood.
 This spot stood directly in the path of the most direct route through the swamp to the castle.

 When we returned to the car we decided that since we still had at least three more hours of daylight left and we were close to the town of Falkirk, we might as well see that battlefield.
 That battle took place a few years before Bannockburn.
 In that engagement the Scots were led by William Wallace.
 He lost the battle to Edward I, but delayed the English enough to allow him to escape and continue to harass English attempts at occupation.
 In any case, we couldn't find the battlefield listed on the GPS nor did we see any signs for it as we drove into Falkirk.
 When we saw signs directing us to the Falkirk Wheel

-, we decided to heed Laura's advice given earlier that morning and
+, we decided to heed Laura's advice given earlier that morning and check it out.
+She explained that the wheel was a feat of modern engineering that allowed boats

 Raise a Toast to the New Year